Yueleng/daily-english/chp1/03_what_the_west.md

 * *verb*, to move your body or part of your body so that it is not straight.

+### hegemonic

+* *adjective*, strong and powerful and therefore able to control others, or relating to the idea that a country is like this.

-### hegemonic might
+### might

+* *noun*, greate power.
-* *[example]: Many in China see the United States as a declining power bent on enforcing its will on a world that no longer cowers before its hegemonic might. *
+* *[example]: Many in China see the United States as a declining power bent on enforcing its will on a world that no longer cowers before its hegemonic might.*

 ### slump